roychanmeliaz/green-tile-project/README.md

 # green-tile-project
-Super important project to paint the tiles green every single day
+Super important project to paint the tiles green every single day.

 ## What to do after clone
 1. Set up git credential store